 Further influenced by the music they heard on The Electrifying Mojo’s legendary radio show and the mainstay local dance show, The Scene, Mike and Gerald found themselves experimenting with more synth-tinged sounds and electronic elements.
 He says, “We just started messing around with synthesizers.
 Then it wasn’t really techno, techno wasn’t that big.
 Mojo started introducing groups like The B-52s and stuff.
 Like right now radio plays the same thing.
 They don’t play a variety like they used to back in the day.
 That’s how we got introduced to different styles.
 Mojo played whatever was new.”

 Once Gerald and Mike teamed up with Rolando, the group Los Hermanos was born.
-The three of them would spend days and nights eating Chinese food and making tracks.
+The three of them would spend days and nights eating Chinese food (at Yoon’s of Jefferson) and making tracks.
 They developed a greatly successful system to perfect their sound.
-“It’s like how things went with Jaguar,” he recalls, “Actually I produced most of the music.
+“It’s like how things went with Jaguar,” he recalls, “Actually I played the initial loop on the keyboard.
+Mike added his genius and we both kept working on it.
 Rolando was there to edit it, and make sure it was DJ and club ready.
 He would come back and say like, ‘Hey man, you need to change the high hat and bring up the strings.’
 He would tell me and Mike, and we would come home and fix it.
 See we had a system.
 It was like a brotherhood had formed.
 Even though he [Rolando] was on the road more than us, we would still give him ammunition to play.
 I really loved being a part of that.
-He actually taught me a lot.”
+Mike and I finished so many of the tracks on UR and our connections are musically deep.”

 When Rolando left the group, Mike dedicated more time to Underground Resistance and Gerald remained focused on Los Hermanos.
 He has made it both a record label and his production company.
 He views Los Hermanos as a platform to give other artists the chance to shine, sometimes in collaboration with him and other as solo artists.
 He is currently touring Europe doing both live performances and DJ sets.